Óscar Husillos

 Óscar Husillos Domingo (born 18 July 1993) is a Spanish sprinter specialising in the 200 and 400 metres.
 He won the gold medal in the 400 m at the 2021 European Indoor Championships and a silver at the 2019 European Indoor Championships.

-Husillos is the Spanish indoor record holder for the 200 m, 300 m and 400 m.
-He won multiple national titles both outdoors and indoors.
+Husillos is the Spanish indoor record holder for the 300 m and 400 m, and a former record holder for the 200 m.
+He has won a total of 17 national titles, between outdoors and indoors.

+During the final of the 2018 World Indoor Championships 400 m he ran a time of 44.92s, which would have been a European Record and tied for sixth on the all-time list.
+But ultimately, he got disqualified after very slightly stepping over the adjacent lane.